 - Accepts that the GEO Foundational Tasks should be implemented with the resources indicated; and - Takes note that the GEO Flagships, GEO Initiatives and GEO Community Activities are expected to be implemented with the corresponding indicative resources.

-The Secretariat will issue a revision of the GWP after the Plenary meeting, prior to the end of the year, that reflects GEO Principals' inputs and the results of Plenary deliberations.
+The Secretariat will issue a revision of the GWP in December after the Plenary meeting that reflects GEO Principals' inputs and the results of Plenary deliberations.

-TABLE OF CHANGES
+TABLE OF CONTENTS